Can employees send personal email at work?

-Many employers claim their workplace cultures help employees achieve a work/life balance, but what happens when the edges between work and personal life blur?
-Should workers have unrestricted access to their personal email, social media, and phone calls that aren’t work-related using company computers and phones?
+Many employers claim their workplace culture helps employees achieve a work/life balance, but what happens when the edges between work and personal life blur?
+Should employees have unrestricted access to their personal email, social media, and phone calls that aren’t work-related using company computers and phones?

 The company in question, Purple Communications, had developed language in their employee handbook prohibiting personal use of company-supplied computers, internet, voicemail, email, and cell phones.